-Most obsessive-compulsive behavior is related to concerns about harm or risk.
+Most obsessive-compulsive thoughts and behaviors are related to concerns about harm or risk.

 Doctors diagnose the disorder when a person has obsessions, compulsions, or both.

 Treatment may include exposure therapy (with prevention of compulsive rituals) and certain antidepressants (selective serotonin reuptake inhibitors or clomipramine).

 Obsessive-compulsive disorder (OCD) is slightly more common among women than men and affects about 1 to 2% of the population.
 On average, OCD begins at about age 19 to 20 years, but over 25% of cases begin before age 14 (see also Obsessive-Compulsive Disorder in Children and Adolescents Obsessive-Compulsive Disorder (OCD) and Related Disorders in Children and Adolescents Obsessive-compulsive disorder is characterized by recurring, unwanted, intrusive doubts, ideas, images, or impulses (obsessions) and unrelenting urges to do actions (compulsions) to try to lessen... read more ).
 Up to 30% of people with OCD have had or have a tic disorder Tourette Syndrome and Other Tic Disorders in Children and Adolescents Tics are rapid, purposeless, repetitive but not rhythmic, involuntary movements (muscle or motor tics) or involuntary, abrupt, often repetitive sounds and/or words (vocal tics).
 They can be... read more .